 SPENT GRAIN SILOS

-Any type of steel silo is acceptable for storing spent grain; the important things are capacity and cone slope (typically 60°).
+Spent grain silos are smooth-walled stainless or powder-coated mild steel with steep (typically 60°) bottoms.
 Ideally they will be raised enough that trucks can get under them and will store 2 days’-worth of grain in case pick-ups are missed or there are unexpected increases in production.

 Small, contained mill rooms can get by with frequent cleaning, but excessive airborne debris is hard on the lungs and creates cleanliness and safety issues, particularly when wet.
 Our solutions reduce hazards and always satisfy the latest NFPA regulations.